ccano2011/Movie-Quest/README.md

 If only there was a way to help alleviate this paradox of choice....

 Enter: Movie Quest!
-It is a web application that allows users to see what movies are popular right now, find a movie to watch by specifying up to 2 genres and have Movie Quest return a recommendation, or find the best movies by year by leveraging the The Movie Database (https://developers.themoviedb.org/) api!
+It is a web application that allows users to see what movies are popular right now, find a movie to watch by checking out what what's popular, and find recommendations based on genre & user rating.
+This takes the guess work out of finding something to watch by leveraging the The Movie Database (https://developers.themoviedb.org/) api!
 Users can also save titles that interest them to a list hosted by Airtable so they can return to it at a later time.

 ## Wireframes